A week before the Chinese New Year people burn the Kitchen God.

 Happy Sending off the Kitchen God Day!

 This article was posted on Thursday, January 19th, 2006 at 6:40 pm and is filed under China, Chinese, Chinese New Year, Countries & Cultures, Holidays Around the World, Hong Kong, Languages, Sending off the Kitchen God Day, Taiwan, The Kitchen God.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to ““Sending off the Kitchen God Day” is on January 23nd”